rust-lang/rfcs/active/0000-allocator.md

      out-of-memory conditions.
-If everything comes from a global heap, it becomes much harder to handle out-of-memory conditions because the handler is almost certainly going to be unable to allocate any memory of its own work.
+If everything comes from a global heap, it becomes much harder to handle out-of-memory conditions because the handler is almost certainly going to be unable to allocate any memory for its own work.

   3. Instrumentation and debugging: One can swap in a custom allocator that collects data such as number of allocations